MAN-01 Ketryx Lifecycle Management

 1.5.
 Responsibility and Authority

 The Organization shall define responsibilities by assigning Members to Groups.
-Authority over configuration items is provided to Groups through the project’s Approval Rules, which can be found under the project Settings if the Member has permission to view that information.
+Authority over configuration items is provided to Members and Groups through the project’s Approval Rules, which consist of Approval Steps.
+These steps can be configured to require approval from either Groups or Members.
+By default, Ketryx is configured with approval steps based solely on Groups.
+The approval rules can be found under the project Settings if the Member has permission to view that information.
 To modify the approval rules and, as a result, the authority of your project’s QMS, you would need to have edit permissions for Approval Rules.

 1. Product Managers